 If you have a news blog or website, you may like the infinite scroll option that makes the navigation easy, and looks professional.
 But, it’s recommended only for news websites and not the others, it can slow down the blog if you have lots’ of images, videos, and content, so make sure to test it.

-The WordPress dashboard (admin area) can be used to organize what you want to see when you login.
-In general, comments and statistics are what you want, and you have the option to organize the screen options on the top page.
+The dashboard can be used to organize what you want to see when you log in.
+In general, comments and statistics are what you want, and you have the option to organize the screen options at the top page.